PennyLaneAI/pennylane/doc/tutorials.rst

 Plugins and hybrid computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most powerful design feature of PennyLane is that it allows the user to run hybrid computations on a variety of different simulators and real quantum hardware.
-The following tutorials introduce the notion of hybrid computation by combining several PennyLane plugins.
+Plugins allow PennyLane to interact with a variety of quantum simulators and hardware.
+It also allows the user to run hybrid computations that combine different plugins and interfaces.
+The following tutorials showcase some examples in this regard.

 .. toctree::
     :hidden:
-    :maxdepth: 1
+    :maxdepth: 2

     tutorials/pennylane_plugins_hybrid
     tutorials/pennylane_pytorch_noise
-    tutorials/pennylane_run_state_preparation

 .. customgalleryitem::
     :tooltip: Use quantum machine learning in a multi-device quantum algorithm.